fabioDMFerreira/coronavirus-dashboard/README.md

-This dashboard displays the evolution of total cases, new cases, total deaths and new deaths in every country and every USA region.
+This dashboard displays the evolution of total cases, new cases, total deaths and new deaths in every country and every USA region and county.

 [Demo](https://coronavirus-growth.herokuapp.com/)